PatWie/CppNumericalSolvers/README.md

 # Changes

 - Instead of nesting information in each class, this implementation will handle and update states of functions and solvers.
+- This will follow clang-format google-code-style and will be compliant cpplint.
-- Drop Support for TensorFlow and Matlab (maybe consider Python Support)
+- This will drop Support for TensorFlow and Matlab (maybe Python will be an option).

 [eigen3]: http://eigen.tuxfamily.org/
 [bazel]: https://bazel.build/